dcmi/dc-srap/docs/examples/docthesis-with-opponent-and-series.md

   dct:publisher "Lappeenranta-Lahti University of Technology LUT"@en ;
   dct:isPartOf ex:series ; # is part of the series it has been published in ex:numberInSeries "960" ;  # TODO number in series - how to represent this?
-  dct:isVersionOf ex:printed_thesis ; # link to the printed thesis which has a different ISBN dct:rights "Kaikki oikeudet pidätetään."@fi, "All rights reserved."@en ;
+  dct:relation ex:printed_thesis ; # link to the printed thesis which has a different ISBN dct:rights "Kaikki oikeudet pidätetään."@fi, "All rights reserved."@en ;
   dct:subject "..." ;  # actual subjects omitted for brevity
   dct:title "Faster than real-time simulation of fluid power-driven mechatronic machines"@en ;